oliviaellis65/docs/docs/source/modules.rst

 ^^^^^^^^^^
 .. raw:: html

-   <p><span style="background-color: yellow; color: black; font-weight:bold; padding: 2px 6px; border-radius: 4px;">&bull; all_samples:</span><span style="display:inline;">file path to an .h5ad object with gene expression data combined for all samples.
-This can be an output from qc_scanpy.nf, or a user-supplied object (see requirements below).</span>
+   <ul><li><span style="background-color: #FFCC00; color: black; font-weight:bold; padding: 2px 6px; border-radius: 4px;">all_samples:</span><span style="display:inline;">file path to an .h5ad object with gene expression data combined for all samples.
+This can be an output from qc_scanpy.nf, or a user-supplied object (see requirements below).</span></li></ul>

 .. raw:: html

    <p><details>
-   <summary>Click to expand</summary>
+   <summary>Requirements</summary>
-   Object must contain the following metadata columns: 'sample_id', 'nFeature_RNA', 'nCount_RNA', 'percent_mt', 'percent_ribo'.
+   Object must contain the following metadata columns: 'sample_id', 'nFeature_RNA', 'nCount_RNA', 'percent_mt', 'percent_ribo', 'leiden'.
    </details></p>

 Outputs:
 ^^^^^^^^^^^^
-annotated_gex.h5ad: Annotated gene expression object. cluster_markers.xlsx: Cluster markers Excel file. celltypist_markers.xlsx: CellTypist markers Excel file.
+- annotated_gex.h5ad: Annotated gene expression object.
+CellTypist labels are in 'cell.type'.
+- cluster_markers.xlsx: Top markers from each cluster, as defined by the 'leiden' metadata column.
+Markers are calculated only by cluster, and are agnostic to CellTypist label.
+- celltypist_markers.xlsx: Markers from the cluster that were used to assign the CellTypist label.